Cicada Killer Wasps in Iowa

-Cicada killers are one of the largest wasp species in North America.
-Female wasps often attack cicadas in flight, sting them until they become paralyzed and take them back to the nest to feed her larvae.
+Cicada killer wasps are one of the largest wasp species in North America.
+Female wasps often attack cicadas in flight, sting them until they become paralyzed, and take them back to the nest to feed her larvae.
 Cicada killers are found throughout the U.S., Mexico, and parts of Central America.
 These wasps dig holes or burrows, preferably in soft, sandy, and well-drained soil.
 They may be found on sloped terrains, in flower beds, along patio edges or sidewalks, as well as in the yard.

 Cicada Killer Wasp Habitat

-Cicada killers appear as adults in late June or July and are mostly seen visiting flowers or digging burrows in sandy or light soil.
+Cicada killer wasps appear as adults in late June or July and are mostly seen visiting flowers or digging burrows in sandy or light soil.
 The cicada killer wasp nests in the ground near cicada populations.
 Frequently, dozens of their burrows are located in lawns and on golf courses.
 A pile of soil often surrounds the entrance.
 The male wasp flies guard duty over the lawn, chasing away potential predators.

-Cicada Killer Wasp Behavior – Threats – Dangers
+Cicada Killer Wasp Behaviors, Threats, or Dangers